Laos country brief

 The private education market in Laos is very small but growing, and Australia is a favoured destination for those Lao students who can afford to study abroad.

-Through its Lao-registered subsidiary, Phu Bia Mining (PBM), PanAust Limited is the largest Australian investor in Laos.
+Through its Lao-registered subsidiary, Phu Bia Mining (PBM), PanAust Limited is the largest Australian investor in the Lao PDR.
 The company's flagship Phu Kham Copper-Gold Operation commenced production in 2008.
-Annual production at the Phu Kham Operation is around 65,000 tonnes of copper in concentrate, 55,000 ounces of gold and 500,000 ounces of silver.
-The Ban Houayxai Gold-Silver Operation, located around 25 kilometres west of the Phu Kham Operation, commenced production in 2012 and is forecast to produce 100,000 ounces of gold and 700,000 ounces of silver annually over a nine-year mine life.
+Annual production at Phu Kham is around 65,000 tonnes of copper in concentrate, 55,000 ounces of gold and 500,000 ounces of silver.
+The Ban Houayxai Gold-Silver Operation, located 25 kilometres west of Phu Kham, commenced production in 2012 and is forecast to produce 100,000 ounces of gold and 700,000 ounces of silver annually over a nine-year mine life.
 PanAust has other prospective exploration targets within its 2,631 square kilometre contract area in Laos.
 PanAust is a major contributor to the Lao economy through direct investment, employment, royalties, taxes and internationally-awarded community development initiatives.

 ANZ Vientiane Commercial Bank (ANZV) commenced operations on 24 September 2007 after ANZ acquired a 60 per cent stake in the Vientiane Commercial Bank and majority representation on the board of the joint venture.
 ANZ has since expanded its operations to a second office in Vientiane and a third in Pakse, and is also expanding its network of ATMs throughout Laos.
 ANZ moved to 100 per cent ownership in August 2010.

-Australia's investment interests in Laos continue to diversify, including into areas such as legal services, tourism and wine imports.
+Australia's investment interests in Laos continue to diversify, including into areas such as legal and education services, tourism and wine imports.